OpenNebula/docs/source/administration/storage/system_ds.rst

 There are three system datastore types, based on the TM\_MAD driver used:

 -  ``shared``, the storage area for the system datastore is a shared directory across the hosts.
--  ``vmfs``, a specialized version of the shared one to use the vmfs file system.
-The infrastructure notes explained here for 'shared' apply to vmfs.
-Then please follow to the specific :ref:`VMFS storage guide here <vmware_ds>`.
 -  ``ssh``, uses a local storage area from each host for the system datastore
 -  ``ceph``, uses Ceph to store volatile and swap disks, and checkpoint files, but the context and deployment files are still stored locally